wp-media/search-and-replace/README.md

 Press *Replace Domain URL* button to download your SQL file for migration.

 **Multisite usage:**
 If you are running multisite and want to migrate the tables of all sites, run the plugin on the main site.
-Using the plugin on a subsite will only migrate the tables of this subsite.
+Using the plugin on a subsite will only migrate the tables of that subsite.
 The plugin will also replace the domain names (without http(s)://) in the *wp_blogs* table.

 ![screenshot-2](https://raw.githubusercontent.com/inpsyde/search-and-replace/master/assets/wporg/screenshot-2.png)